aya49/202105_sfu_cmpt_127/assignments/05/README.md

 imgr_t* imgr_load_json(const char* filename);
 ```
 - INPUT: a filename.
-- OUTPUT: returns a pointer to a newly-allocated `imgr_t` on success (even if that array has length 0), or `NULL` on failure.
+- OUTPUT: returns a pointer to a newly-allocated `imgr_t` on success (even if that array has rows and cols of 0), or `NULL` on failure.
 - BEHAVIOUR: loads a new array from the file called 'filename', that was previously saved using `imgr_save_json()`.
     - Make sure you validate the parameter before you use it.
     - Since you are newly initializing an `imgr_t`, you may set your `cols` and `rows` to be the same as `reserved_rows` and `reserved_cols` respectively.